Technology in the Classroom

-It is our intent that students who progress through the Edina Public Schools school system leave as positive digital citizens.
+Our goal: students who progress through the Edina Public Schools school system leave as positive digital citizens.
 Information below outlines how Edina Public Schools works to achieve this goal in the school setting.
 As always, education is a partnership between our community, staff, and students.
-Please take a moment to review our “Technology at Home" resources as well.

 Edina Public Schools believes technology is both a tool and a catalyst for excellence in education.
 We aim to: unleash students’ passion to be lifelong learners; empower and enhance excellent teaching; engage families in a partnership for education; and provide superior service, operation, and productivity.

-Providing students with early opportunities to learn proper use and etiquette as it relates to technology in parallel with their classroom experience better prepares our students for their future.
+Providing students with early opportunities to learn proper use and etiquette surrounding technology in parallel with their classroom experience better prepares our students for their future.

-What does the eLearning2 learning initiative look like?
+What does the eLearning2 learning initiative look like during face-to-face learning?

-Students in grades K-2 work on shared iPads and/or Chromebooks in the classroom.
-Teachers work with students in understanding how to use the device and what we use devices for at school.
+Students in grades K-2 work on iPads as part of their classroom learning.
+Teachers work with students to assist with understanding how and why the devices are used at school.

-Students in grades 3-5: each classroom has their own Chromebook cart.
-Teachers work with students in understanding how to use the device and what we use the device for at school.
+Students in grades 3-5: each student is assigned district-provided Chromebook.
+Teachers work with students to understand how to use the device and the device is used for at school.
 Chromebooks are managed by the district and are only accessible using an Edina provided account.
-The district provides tools for teachers to monitor students work on these devices.
-Student browsing history is retained and available for school staff to review.
+The district provides tools for teachers to monitor student work on these devices.
+Student browsing history is retained and available for parents and staff to review.

-All Edina Public Schools are currently Common Sense certified.
+Edina Public Schools is currently Common Sense certified.

 Online Acceptable Use Policy

-Through the internet, students have access to a world of online resources and learning experiences.
+Technology provides students with a world of online resources and learning experiences.
 Parents/guardians must provide approval for their child(ren) to access internet resources at school, and students must agree to follow the district's Acceptable Use Policy (District Policy 634).
-Consent forms are required for families with students new to the district and for those with students entering grades 3, 6 and 10.
-This form is available on the portal.

 According to the policy, "routine maintenance and monitoring of electronic technologies, including the district network, may lead to a discovery that a user had violated this policy, another school district policy, or the law."
 In addition, the district may find technology use that raises concern about a student's mental health or well-being.
 If such discoveries are made, the district may deem it necessary to notify parents and/or school administration of their findings.